enthought/apptools/docs/releases/README.rst

 - ``removal``: Removal of public API
 - ``doc``: Documentation changes
 - ``test``: Changes to test suite ('end users' are distribution packagers)
+- ``build``: Build system changes that affect how the distribution is installed

 Then write a short sentence in the file that describes the changes for the end users, e.g. in ``123.removal.rst``::